 Travel in the shoulder season – From October-November and May-June, prices on hotels, activities, and boat rentals are upwards of 50% less than they are during the high season.
 You get cheap prices and you get to avoid the crowds.

 Cash in your travel hacking points – If you are a travel hacker, cash in your points for a cheap flight or free hotel stays.
 Doing either of those can drastically cut the cost of your trip and even allow you to splash out without breaking the bank.
 You can learn more about becoming a travel hacker here if you’re new to the topic.

 I wasn’t able to keep my budget as low as I wanted to while on the islands.
 But that doesn’t mean you need to make the same mistakes.
 With some planning, you can get by on $75-85 USD per day if you visit with friends and follow my advice above.

-While the islands will never be a budget paradise, you can manage to see and do all the same things as people who book expensive vacations through Expedia and spend hundreds per day, for a fraction of the price.
-You just need to be smart about it!
+While visiting the Virgin Islands will never be a budget paradise, you can manage to see and do all the same things as people who book expensive vacations through Expedia and spend hundreds per day, for a fraction of the price.
+You just need to be smart about it and plan ahead.

 Book Your Trip to the Virgin Islands: Logistical Tips and Tricks

 Use Skyscanner to find a cheap flight.
 They are my favorite search engine because they search websites and airlines around the globe so you always know no stone is left unturned.

 You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
 If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.